By Robert Windrem, Investigative Reporter, NBC News

 John Makely / NBC News

-Some of the women of the CIA, including two who also served in the agency's World War II precursor, the OSS: (Back row, left to right: Gabriella (last name withheld by request), Fran Moore, Sue Gordon and Ashley (last name withheld by request); (seated, left to right) Elizabeth "Betty" McIntosh, Doris Bohrer.
+Some of the women of the CIA, including two who also served in the agency's World War II precursor, the OSS: (Back row, L to R) Gabriella Calamari, Fran Moore, Sue Gordon and Ashley Hirst; (seated, L to R) Elizabeth "Betty" McIntosh, Doris Bohrer.

 More from NBC News Investigations:

 Follow NBC News Investigations on Twitter and Facebook